 However, the majority of sports cars feature a two-door design.
 Even a muscle car, such as the Chevy Camaro or Ford Mustang, can be described as a sports car.

 With that said, there are some vehicles that cannot be classified as a sports car.
 For example, the majority of high-performance sedans would be called sports sedans.
-Performed-focused crossovers or SUVs are going to be called a sports SUV or a super SUV.
+Performed-focused crossovers or SUVs are called sports SUVs or super SUVs.

 RELATED: 15 Best Sports Cars Under $50k